 That is where the Women, Adolescent and Young People Program comes in.

-To contribute to efforts to avert this vice, Reach A Hand, Uganda under the GoU/ UNFPA 8th Country Programme supported by the Danish Embassy, joined Care International, CDFU and MoH on a journey to introduce a new cutting edge programme dubbed WAY (Women, Adolescents and Young People) programme in 8 districts of Acholi and West Nile.
-Aimed at enhancing women’s and young people’s access and utilization of quality Sexual Reproductive Health and Rights (SRHR) and Gender Based Violence (GBV) services, a programme designed to empower young people as SRHR and GBV champions in their different sub-counties.
+Under the GoU/ UNFPA 8th Country Programme, with the support of the Danish Embassy, Reach A Hand Uganda (RAHU) together with Care International, CDFU and MoH started on a journey to introduce a new programme dubbed WAY (Women, Adolescents and Young People) programme in 8 districts of Acholi and West Nile.
+The main aim of WAY is enhancing women’s and young people’s access and utilization of quality Sexual Reproductive Health and Rights (SRHR) and Gender Based Violence (GBV) services.
+It is further geared at empowering women and young people to become champions of change in ending SRHR and GBV challenges in their sub counties.

 The beginning was the most interesting part.
 We sent out a call encouraging the youth to apply as youth champions and received an almost instant application from Neima Likiso David, 26 and a mother of 4.
 Neima was born in Yei Central State, Payawa, South Sudan.
 Currently, she is one of the refugees hosted in Uganda.
 She saw a poster of our call at a noticeboard, and was elevated by the opportunity.

 “I was so excited and I hope that I can change the situation of my fellow youth especially the refugees in demanding for youth friendly services through the community dialogues” she said.